 Whenever you log in to Google or a social network, and the site texts you a code to your phone to type in and authenticate with – that’s two-factor authentication.

 Banks and financial institutions also employ 2FA as a means to verify your identity.
-The two ways of confirming that it’s actually you trying to perform that transaction at the ATM is a PIN (something that you know), and your bank card (something that you have).
+The two ways of confirming that it’s actually you trying to perform that transaction at the ATM are a PIN (something that you know), and your bank card (something that you have).

 How effective is 2FA though?
 Recent data from Google’s use of 2FA shows that it can block 100% of automated bot hacks.